DemondJr/FinancialTracker/README.md

 ## Thanks

 Express gratitude towards those who provided help, guidance, or resources:
+// Thank you to Paul Tunda and Anthony Lucas specifically. but App Dev overall is supportive.
+//
 - Thank you to [Mentor's Name] for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.